How to Make Shortbread

 Why are there holes on shortbread?

-Not only do the holes beautify the shortbread, but it also helps in evenly distributing heat and making baking easy.
+Not only do the holes beautify the shortbread, but they also help in evenly distributing heat and making baking easy.

 What is the difference between Scottish shortbread and regular shortbread?